 Toward clinical applications, it is crucial for researchers and clinicians to establish a model that describes the relationship between radiobiological effects and radiation features.
-For instance, models have been developed to calculate the relative biological effectiveness of proton and heavy ion radiotherapy, enabling the prediction of radiobiological effects based on microdosimetric parameters \citep{Elsasser_2007, Hawkins_1996}.
-Similarly, the application of FLASH radiotherapy necessitates models that elucidate how irradiation features, such as total dose, dose rate, and irradiation time, as well as other chemical/biological factors, determine the FLASH effect.
+For instance, models have been developed to calculate the relative biological effectiveness (RBE) of proton and heavy ion radiotherapy, enabling the prediction of radiobiological effects based on microdosimetric parameters \citep{Elsasser_2007, Hawkins_1996}.
+Similarly, the application of FLASH radiotherapy necessitates models that elucidate how irradiation features, such as total dose, dose rate, and irradiation time, as well as other chemical or biological-related factors, determine the FLASH effect.
 In pursuit of establishing a practical model for clinical application, researchers have attempted to quantitatively predict the clinical effect using experimental data, simulations, and radiobiological models.
 The FLASH modifying factor was introduced and calculated based on the summary of experimental data \citep{bohlen_normal_2022}.
 The tumor control probability of FLASH effect was analyzed based on a model named as UNIVERSE \citep{Liew_2023}.
 A formalism \citep{bohlen_minimal_2022} was developed that quantifies the minimal normal tissue sparing of the FLASH effect required to compensate for hypofractionation.
-However, their models and analyses fall short in linking the FLASH effect to theoretical considerations, thus failing to capture the influence of mechanism factors on the FLASH effect.
+However, their models and analyses fall short of linking the FLASH effect to theoretical considerations, thus failing to capture the influence of mechanism factors on FLASH effect.

 In this study, we quantitatively analyze the mathematical models of FLASH effect based on the oxygen depletion hypothesis and the radical recombination-antioxidants hypothesis, and subsequently develop the corresponding clinical models to describe the impact of FLASH irradiation features and mechanism factors on the FLASH effect.
-Through the models and analysis, we offer valuable insights into the FLASH effect mechanism and lay the groundwork for the establishment of practical models for the clinical application of FLASH radiotherapy.
-Furthermore, the analysis serves as a reference for the design of systematic experiments aimed at advancing clinical FLASH radiotherapy.
+Based on the models and mathematical analysis, we propose the implementation of hypotheses for clinical application, including the criteria for data filtration, suggestions for systematic experiments and also the pipelines for parameter fitting and FLASH effect prediction.